Bachelor of Business in Hotel Management

-Graduates have built careers in hospitality and service management in Australia and overseas.
-Graduates have achieved management positions in hotels and resorts, human resources, marketing, front office, food services, food and beverage, events and conferences and general management.
+Professional positions in hospitality and service management in Australia and overseas; management positions in hotels and resorts, human resources, marketing, front office, food services, food and beverage, events and conferences and general management.

 A six-month professional hospitality placement is a key feature of the course and counts as four core units of the degree.
 This may be completed in Australia or overseas.
 All students establish valuable industry experience, confidence and networks.
 The professional experience enables students to continue employment during their study.